 Working With Cement?
-Be Sure to Guard Your Skin!October 12, 2016
+Be Sure to Guard Your Skin!April 3, 2017

 Cement – where would a builder be without it?
 Working with a sack or two of “Joe” is an everyday part of the job.
-And there are hordes of construction workers who have used it all their working life without ever experiencing what you see in the photo.
+And there are hordes of construction workers who have used it all their working life without ever experiencing what you see in the photo above.

 But cement is still a dangerous chemical.
 The point is, it has a pH of 12 or 13, making it strongly alkaline.
 Human skin is around pH 4.5.
 So cement is bound to irritate.
-This can lead to allergic skin conditions, the drying of the skin, dermatitis, or even cement burns (as in the photos here).
+This can lead to allergic skin conditions, the drying of the skin, dermatitis, or in the worst case, cement burns.

 It’s not just the exposed areas of skin that are at risk.
 The dry dust penetrates your clothing as you work, where it mixes with sweat, and some of the resulting mix ends up having a heat reaction on your skin.
 Knees can suffer when screed laying, and calves and ankles if you get cement down your wellies or boots.

-The trouble is, sensations of pain don’t come right away, and by the time they do, the damage could be bad.
-That’s why a risk assessment should always include the dangers of working with cement, and you should make sure you take these necessary precautions:
+The trouble is, sensations of pain don’t come right away, and by the time they do, the damage could be done.
+That’s why a risk assessment should always include the dangers of working with cement.
+Site managers should consider taking these precautions:

 A running water supply (or a tank with 7 gallons of water per worker on the site).